lavi-3/LFAF-Laboratory-Works/Reports/Report-Lab-2.md

 in which you can instantiate the types/classes.
 Another approach would be to write unit tests if you are familiar with them.
 The python code is presented in the Lab 2 folder.

+Below is the image below graphically represents the finite automaton.

 ![Image](Graph.jpg)

 ## Conclusion